alvinylt/gopher/README.md

 ### Evaluation and Loading of File Content

-Upon indexation of all dircetories and files in the filesystem, `evaluate()` is called to find the following information:
+Upon indexation of all directories and files in the filesystem, `evaluate()` is called to find the following information:
 1. Number of directories, text files and binary files
-2. Content of the smallest text file (the earliest one if multiple exists)
+2. Content of the smallest text file (the earliest one if multiple exist)
 3. Sizes of the smallest and the largest text files
 4. Sizes of the smallest and the largest binary files
 5. Number of invalid references (each unique invalid request is counted once)